 Caseload/midwifery group practice

-Midwives have the opportunity or may be required to work in remote and rural regions.
+Midwives have the opportunity or may have to work in remote and rural regions.
 They can also have their independent practice, work with a doctor in private practice, or work with other midwives.
 International aid organisations and the Royal Flying Doctor Service both hire midwives.

-A large number of midwives work as consultants and instructors and are self-employed.
+Many midwives work as consultants or instructors and are self-employed.
 Midwifery is a rapidly expanding profession in Australia, providing several opportunities for midwives to work in clinical settings, including research and teaching.

 Midwives can advance to managerial or supervisory roles with experience and, sometimes, additional training.